PierreTurnbull/trio-test/README.md

 # trio-test

-trio-test is a scaffold containing a front-end, an API and a database all in one server and with CI.
+trio-test is a scaffold containing a front-end, an API and a database all to be deployed on one server and with CI.

 It uses:
 - Docker